JcBonassin/weather_today/README.md

 Welcome to WeatherToday!

-This CLI was build to give you a quick update of the weather on your location and also in any city you ask for.
-It will too provide headlines of BBC news as a plus.
+This CLI was built to give you a quick update of the weather on your location and also in any city you ask for.
+It will provide headlines of BBC news as a plus.

 So what can I do with this gem: